shwilliam/react-tri-state-checkbox/README.md

 ## Usage

-The following example demonstrates how the `react-tri-state-checkbox` components work together in a typical scenario:
+The following example demonstrates how the `react-tri-state-checkbox` components work together in an accessible example:

 ```jsx
 import React from 'react'